backstage/backstage/plugins/auth-backend/api-report.md

 import { Entity } from '@backstage/catalog-model';
 import express from 'express';
 import { GetEntitiesRequest } from '@backstage/catalog-client';
+import { IdentityApiGetIdentityResult } from '@backstage/plugin-auth-node';
+import { IdentityApiUserIdentity } from '@backstage/plugin-auth-node';
 import { IncomingHttpHeaders } from 'http';
 import { JsonValue } from '@backstage/types';
 import { Logger } from 'winston';